Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 This is similar to the existing reverse charge mechanism, whereby import VAT is not physically paid upfront and then reclaimed on the subsequent VAT return.
 Instead, it’s accounted for as input and output VAT on the same VAT Return.

 It’s worth remembering that postponed VAT accounting can now be used for all imports outside of the EU too.
+It’s also available for Northern Irish businesses but will only be relevant for non-EU imports.

 This represents a change from how VAT was accounted for prior to the end of the transition period, and is likely to provide a cash flow boost for businesses that import from outside the EU.

-When it comes to VAT on services, as a general rule following Brexit/end of the transition period, sales of cross border purchases of services from one business to another (B2B) will remain subject to tax in the country of the customer (with some exceptions).
+When it comes to VAT on services, as a general rule following Brexit/end of the transition period, sales of cross border purchases of services from one business to another (B2B) remain subject to tax in the country of the customer (with some exceptions).

 Therefore, the tax is generally accounted for as reverse charge in the destination country by the recipient of the service.